shirshir/JMSJobQueueBundle/Resources/doc/installation.rst

 Setting Up supervisord
 ======================
-For this bundle to work, make sure that you run at least one instance of the console command ``jms-job-queue:run`` (you can run as many as needed to process your events or guarantee high availability).
+For this bundle to work, you have to make sure that one (and only one) instance of the console command ``jms-job-queue:run`` is running at all times.
+You can easily achieve this by using supervisord_.

-Below, is a sample configuration that you can use with supervisord:
+A sample supervisord config might look like this:

 .. code-block :: ini